Lotte Chilsung: Products

-Carbonated drinks

-Since its launch in 1950, Chilsung Cider has sold more than one million bottles.
-Other well-known drinks include milk-soda Milkis, and through the partnership with US-based PepsiCo, Pepsi, Mountain Dew, Mirinda, and Tropicana Sparkling.
+Chilsung Cider

+By the end of 2013, Lotte had sold over 18.5 billion bottles of Chilsung Cider.
+In December 2019, they had to retire the iconic green bottle due to new government regulation about PET plastic.
+The bottles are now clear.

+Cola

+American military presence as a result of the Korean War in the 1950s led to carbonated beverages appearing in South Korea for the first time.
+Chilsung released their own version of Cola in 1961, prior to Coca-Cola's official entry into the Korean market.
+It was first named Speci Cola, but then changed to Chilsung Cola to match its sister product Chilsung Cider, but this has since been discontinued.

+Nowadays, Lotte Chilsung does not produce their own cola but instead bottles & distributes Pepsi Cola across Korea.

+Milkis

 Juices

-Lotte Chilsung Beverage offers a range of natural fruit juices in orange, grape, apple, tangerine, pear, and mango flavors.
+Lotte Chilsung Beverage currently produces a range of natural fruit juices in orange, grape, apple, tangerine, pear, and mango flavors.
 In 1982, the company established a partnership with US-based, Del Monte, and now manufactures the Premium Orange and Del Monte Cold products.
 In 2009, the license for Tropicana was acquired and Tropicana Homemade style blends and other popular choices were produced.

 Coffee and tea

 The lineup in coffee include Let's Be, South Korea's No. 1 canned coffee; Cantata, a coffee blend made with Arabica beans from plantations worldwide; and black tea drinks Ceylon Tea and Lipton.

 Other beverages/bottled water

-Diverse assortments range from soy milks to traditional beverage and health drinks.
+Other beverages range from soy milks to traditional beverage and health drinks.
 Other varieties in the catalog include the sports drink Gatorade, the carbonated water Trevi, the purified water Icis, and France-imported Evian and Volvic.